Market Analysts see Under Armour Inc. [UAA] gaining to $19. Time to buy?

 Citigroup have made an estimate for Under Armour Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on January 27, 2021.
 The new note on the price target was released on January 26, 2021, representing the official price target for Under Armour Inc. stock.
 Previously, the target price had yet another raise from $15 to $22, while Deutsche Bank kept a Buy rating on UAA stock.
 On January 04, 2021, analysts increased their price target for UAA shares from 15 to 20.

-Under Armour Inc. [UAA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 12.33.
-With this latest performance, UAA shares gained by 12.33% in over the last four-week period, additionally plugging by 96.27% over the last 6 months – not to mention a drop of -6.25% in the past year of trading.
+Under Armour Inc. [UAA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 11.58.
+With this latest performance, UAA shares gained by 17.06% in over the last four-week period, additionally plugging by 93.46% over the last 6 months – not to mention a rise of 1.32% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Under Armour Inc. [UAA] shares currently have an operating margin of +4.06 and a Gross Margin at +46.51.
 Under Armour Inc.’s Net Margin is presently recorded at +1.76.